+Bahrain continues to be the most dangerous county for Shia Muslims.
 Bahraini female detainee Zakiya Issa Al-Barboury was given five-year-prison sentence and stripped of her citizenship.
 Al-Barboury was accused of alleged ‘terrorism’ offenses after being arbitrarily detained in May of last year.

-Also during this month, several Shia mosques and religious gathering places were razed as they commemorated martyrdom anniversary of Hazrat Fatima Zahra, the daughter of Prophet Mohammad (Peace be upon Him) as part of their Shia rituals.
+Also during this month, several Shia mosques and religious gathering places were razed as they commemorated the martyrdom anniversary of Hazrat Fatima Zahra, the daughter of Prophet Mohammad (Peace be upon Him) as part of their Shia rituals.
 Local activists reported that security forces removed black flags and banners put up in public places to commemorate the occasion overnight.

-As SRW predicted the Shia rights violation rose during this month as it marks the 8 th anniversary of Bahrain 2011 uprising.
-On February 13th, forces raided Diraz, A’ali, Buri, Sitra, Eker, Shakhura, Nuwaidrat and Karzakan and arrested as many as 23 people.
-Protests and sit-ins also rose on February 14th and another 13 were arrested as the result.
+As SRW predicted the Shia rights violation rose during this month as it marks the 8th anniversary of Bahrain 2011 uprising.
+On February 13th, forces raided Diraz, A’ali, Buri, Sitra, Eker, Shakhura, Nuwaidrat, and Karzakan and arrested as many as 23 people.
+Protests and sit-ins also rose on February 14th, and another 13 were arrested as a result.

 Hussein Radhi, Ebtisam Al-Saegh and Ali Hussein Abdulwahab were picked up by the kingdom’s security forces over the weekend after their homes were raided in the northern Bahraini village of Al Musalla.
 The Bahraini minors have been remanded in detention over their alleged involvement in an illegal gathering – a charge commonly used by Manama to describe peaceful anti-regime protests.
-According to local rights campaigner teenages are denied the right to contact their parents.
+According to local rights campaigner teenagers are denied the right to contact their parents.

-Furthermore, The Bahrain Court revoked the citizenship of 11 Shia and sentenced 7 of them to life in prison for their involvement in pro democracy movements.
+Furthermore, The Bahrain Court revoked the citizenship of 11 Shia and sentenced 7 of them to life in prison for their involvement in pro-democracy movements.
 The UK-based Salam for Democracy and Human Rights announced in a post published on its official Twitter page that “the Manama regime has stripped 40 people of their citizenship since January” 2019.

 The activists report that authorities refuse to engage in dialogue with the demonstrators, who are peacefully demanding reforms.
 The government has not shown any effort to address the need of the community.